 A:

 This software is intended for those interested in participating as service endpoints in a Four-Corner Model framework.
 The code to implement in the repository is written in the Python programing language.
-Other toolsets to facilitate the initiative such as Markdown or Docker may also be incorporated where appropriate.
+Other toolsets to facilitate the initiative, such as Markdown or Docker, may also be incorporated where appropriate.